Team building activities are a great way to improve communication, problem-solving, and trust among team members.

 Rationale for “Blindfold” Training Games

-A blindfold rope square activity and training games involve blocking one or more senses, usually sight, hearing, or speech.
+A blindfold rope square activity and training games block one or more senses, usually sight, hearing, or speech.
 This forces team members to rely on their non-dominant senses and find new ways to communicate and work together.

 Benefits of blindfold games include:

-• Improved nonverbal communication: Teams must use touch, verbal cues, gestures to collaborate.
+- Improved nonverbal communication: Teams must use touch, verbal cues, and gestures to collaborate.
 This builds trust.

-• Leadership opportunities: With no visual cues, new leaders can emerge through verbal direction and guidance.
+- Leadership opportunities: Without visual cues, new leaders can emerge through verbal direction and guidance.

 7 Blindfold Training Games for Teams

-Here are 7 fun and enlightening blindfold team building activities:
+Here are seven fun and enlightening blindfold team-building activities:

 1. Blindfold Minefield